-On the eve that France comes out of lockdown, our editor ponders over this last day and a new purpose.
+May 2020 – On the eve that France comes out of lockdown, our editor ponders over this last day and a new purpose.

 Tomorrow is the big day.
 It’s the 11th May, and it’s the first day of déconfinement (end of lockdown) for France since we all went into hiding from the virus that forced the whole world to come to a halt.
-As Germany and South Korea are thinking about plunging back into containment following the rise of Covid cases after ‘deconfinement’, we’re about to dip into public life once again.
-Minus the restaurants, the weddings, the big museums, the concerts, and any other types of gatherings involving more than 10 people.
+As Germany and South Korea are thinking about plunging back into containment following the rise of Covid cases after ‘deconfinement’, in Paris we’re about to dip into public life once again.
+Minus the restaurants, the weddings, the museums, the concerts, and any other types of gatherings involving more than 10 people.

-While it certainly feels liberating to be allowed to walk for more than the allocated hour a day and to leave the confines of my neighbourhood, the 17th and 18th arrondissements (districts), it’s difficult not to dwell on the number of people sat less than the precautionary metre apart (most people) and those not wearing a mask (most people), and what that will mean in a week, two weeks, and more.
+While it certainly feels liberating to be allowed to walk for more than the allocated hour a day and to leave the confines of my neighbourhood, the 17th and 18th arrondissements (districts), it’s difficult not to dwell on the number of people sat less than the precautionary metre apart (most people) and those not wearing a mask (most people), and what that might mean in a week, two weeks, and more.

 In the meantime, the standstill has meant more reading – I’m reading about start-up moguls swearing that there is no better time than a crisis to set up your own business.
-And, being pregnant and therefore deemed a person ‘at risk’, instead of whiling afternoons away drinking chilled rosé on a terrace and fighting that hazy booze-fuelled cigarette craving (which in different circumstances I would eventually give into), I foresee a future of sunny afternoons spent indoors.
-And, having ticked most things off my confinement to-do list, aside from hauling my erratic brain into regular meditation (probably on most people’s lists), I am thinking: there’s no time like the present to stoke the embers that never quite went out of a half-launched online magazine, and rekindle the dream, only slightly differently.
+And, being pregnant and therefore deemed a person ‘at risk’, instead of whiling afternoons away drinking chilled rosé on a terrace and fighting a hazy booze-fuelled cigarette craving, I foresee a future of sunny afternoons spent indoors.
+And, having ticked most things off my lockdown to-do list, aside from hauling my erratic brain into regular meditation (probably still on most people’s lists), I am thinking: there’s no time like the present to stoke the embers that never quite went out of a half-launched online magazine.
+And rekindle the dream of making magazines again, only slightly differently.